Kennahh/tp/docs/DeveloperGuide.md

   - Activities use `saveToFile(ActivityList)` (CSV with headers written each save).
   - GPA uses `saveGpa()` which writes both pipe (`gpa.txt`) and CSV (`gpa.csv`).
 - Additionally, the main loop persists activities after each non-exiting command using `writeToFile(activities.toList())` (pipe format) and `saveToFile(activities)` (CSV).
 This ensures durability even if a command forgets to save, at the cost of potential duplicate writes when a command also saves.
 A future improvement is to standardize persistence in one place (either commands or the loop) to avoid duplication.
+- On startup, will cycle through each entry in the saved files (`gpa.txt` and `tasks.txt`), only loading valid entried, while skipping and reporting invalid ones

 ### UI